Alex6djForkedRepos/sizoscopeX/README.md

 ![Main window screenshot](docs/mainwindow.png)

 You can click around things that look interesting.
-You can also open the search subwindow where you can sort individual entries by exclusive/inclusive size.
+You can also use the search panel where you can sort individual entries by exclusive/inclusive size.
+Double-clicking an entry in the search panel will navigate to the corresponding node in the tree view.

 If you have a different MSTAT file you'd like to compare with, click the Diff button to enter a diff view: